khalea/Studious/readMe.md

    * Will be anonymous-ish at first -- add user profiles/account stuff later

 * Homepage
-    * Make search & new sesh button look better
+    * Make search & new sesh button (fine for now) look better
     * Dynamic updates to latest sesh requests shown on homepage

 * Map